-John: Totally.
-They are going to be so well prepared for interviews having actual on the ground experience with professional organizations.
-It’s great.
 Speaking a little bit about your experience with law school, what made you want to go to law school and what doors do you think a law degree would open for someone who is interested in a career in sports?

-Dan: When I interned at the Cubs, one of the mentor relationships I developed there was with the general counsel for the Cubs at the time, Geoffrey Anderson.
+Professor Dan Matheson: When I interned at the Cubs, one of the mentor relationships I developed there was with the general counsel for the Cubs at the time, Geoffrey Anderson.
 At the time I was debating whether I wanted to go to grad school after I finished my undergraduate degree, to get an MBA, go to law school or what to consider in terms of further education.

 Geoffrey Anderson was a very influential mentor.
 He helped me realize that going to law school doesn’t pigeonhole you or require you to go into the traditional practice of law.
 Law school teaches very transferable skills in critical thinking, communication and analytical thinking.
 It sharpens all of those abilities and teaches you really to think like a lawyer in ways that can be transferred to any industry you go into.
 You can find non practicing attorneys in many walks of life and he helped open my eyes to that.